-Prior Authorization is required for all inpatient, residential, day, intensive outpatient, or partial hospitalization treatment Services, as specified in section 4.4.
+Prior Authorization is required for all inpatient, residential, day, intensive outpatient, or partial hospitalization treatment Services.

 Treatments involving the use of Methadone are a Covered Service only when such treatment is part of a medically supervised treatment program that has been Prior Authorized.